ZetaVII/Task-Manager-App/Specification.md

 # Use Case Description
 **Product Name:** Task Manager

-**Problem Statement:** To try and organize the tasks in a day that people have in a convenient and accessible way for users.
+**Problem Statement:** Allow users to organize daily tasks in a convenient and accessible way.

 **Date:** April 7, 2021